 Samsung Galaxy Z Fold 2 review: Verdict

-The Samsung Galaxy Z Fold 2 is the quintessential example of a company listening to its customers and delivering a wide range of improvements they asked for.
+Overall, though, the Samsung Galaxy Z Fold 2 is the quintessential example of a company listening to its customers and delivering a wide range of improvements they asked for.
 Even at its reduced $1,799 price, this is a phone that's still very much for early adopters.
 At least the Z Fold 2 seems a lot less like a prototype and more like a viable product.

 The front display on the Galaxy Z Fold 2 alone is a huge upgrade.
 I also really like Flex Mode and the versatility that gives this phone.
 Being able to prop up the device at various angles really makes the Z Fold 2 feel like a brand new type of device.
 And while the Mult-Active window multitasking requires a bit of a learning curve, it maximizes productivity.